RichardoC/kube-audit-rest/README.md

 Use kube-audit-rest to capture all mutation/creation API calls to disk, before exporting those to your logging infrastructure.
 This should be much cheaper than the Cloud Service Provider managed offerings which charges ~ per API call and don't support ingestion filtering.

+This tool is maintained and originally created by [Richard Tweed](https://github.com/RichardoC)

 ## What this is

 A simple logger of mutation/creation requests to the k8s api.

 ## What this isn't

 A filtering/redaction/forwarder system.
 That's for the user to do.

 ## Kubernetes distribution compatibility